 - 1. What is the difference between a "limit order," a "market order," and a "marketable order"? - 2.
 What is the difference between "time priority" and "price priority"? - 3.
 What is the difference between a "broker" and a "dealer"? - 4.
 What is the difference between a "principal" and an "agent"?
 What is a "principal-agent" relationship?
-In securities trading, who is the principal and who is the agent? - 5.
-How does the concept of "conflict of interest" play out differently when trading through a broker versus trading with a dealer?
-Why is this controversial? - 6.
-Why do exchanges with "floor markets" require all trading to be on the trading floor, conducted by "open outcry"?
-Does the open outcry system provide time and price priority to orders?
+In securities trading, who is the principal and who is the agent?

-- 7. Why do floor traders tend to specialize as brokers or market makers? - 8.
-What does it mean to "walk the book"? - 9.
-In the days of floor trading on monopolistic exchanges with fixed commissions, why did exchange officials pay great attention to auditing brokerage firm error accounts? - 10.
-In the days of floor markets, why were entry-level employees who carried filled and unfilled orders around the trading floor called "runners," even though the rules of the exchanged required them to walk and not run? - 11.
-In fixing the many unintentional errors which occur with human trading, which errors are most important to fix first: (1) price errors, (2) quantity errors, (3) trade direction (buy or sell) errors? - 12.
-Why are auctions held at the beginning and end of trading hours but not throughout the day? - 13.
-Before the invention of electricity, why would exchanges light a torch or candle, then officially end trading at the moment the torch or candle went out after burning its last remaining fuel? - 14.
-What is the difference between being "picked off" and "run over"? - 15.
-How does a trader tell the difference between a dealer's "indicative" quoted bid-ask spread and "actionable" quoted bid-ask spread? - 16.
+- 5. Why do exchanges with "floor markets" require all trading to be on the trading floor, conducted by "open outcry"?
+Does the open outcry system provide time and price priority to orders? - 6.
+What does it mean to "walk the book"? - 7.
+What does it mean take and make the market? - 8.
+In the days of floor trading on monopolistic exchanges with fixed commissions, why did exchange officials pay great attention to auditing brokerage firm error accounts? - 9.
+In the days of floor markets, why were entry-level employees who carried filled and unfilled orders around the trading floor called "runners," even though the rules of the exchanged required them to walk and not run? - 10.
+In fixing the many unintentional errors which occur with human trading, which errors are most important to fix first: (1) price errors, (2) quantity errors, (3) trade direction (buy or sell) errors? - 11.
+Before the invention of electricity, why would exchanges light a torch or candle, then officially end trading at the moment the torch or candle went out after burning its last remaining fuel? - 12.
+What does pre-trade and post-trade transparency? - 13.
+What is the difference between being "picked off" and "run over"? - 14.
+How does a trader tell the difference between a dealer's "indicative" quoted bid-ask spread and "actionable" quoted bid-ask spread? - 15.
 What is the difference between a "dark pool" and a "lit market"?
-What is the economic and regulatory logic for the existence of dark pools? - 17.
+What is the economic and regulatory logic for the existence of dark pools? - 16.
 How does Jack Treynor explain where bid-ask spread comes from?

-WEEK 2 (TUESDAY, NOVEMBER 7): HIGH-FREQUENCY TRADING
+WEEK 2 (TUESDAY, NOVEMBER 6): HIGH-FREQUENCY TRADING

-TOPICS: Strategies of high frequency traders; smooth trading; realized volatility; Flash crash; trading halts; price limits; market making.
+TOPICS: Strategies of high frequency traders; smooth trading; realized volatility; Flash crash; trading halts; price limits; big data in finance; market making.

 Hasbrouck, Joel.
 "Securities Trading: Principles and Procedures."
 (2016).
-Part IV, Chapters 13-14, pp. 111-140 and PartV, Chapter 19, pp. 156-168.
+Part IV, Chapter 13, pp. 111-116 and Part V, Chapter 19, pp. 156-168.